-interviews Following with conducted seasoned lawyers, and judges some recommendations were made to improve on access to justice and adherence keen to and respect of fair trial rights.
-Barrister Ebah Ntoko Justice expatiated greatly on these recommendations as seen below.
+Following several interviews conducted with some seasoned legal practitioners comprising mostly lawyers and judges, certain recommendations were made to improve on access to justice and keen adherence to and respect of fair trial rights in Cameroon.
+Some of these recommendations targeted the role played by key stakeholders in the protection and safeguard of human rights.
+Barrister Ebah Ntoko Justice expatiated greatly on these recommendations as detailed below:

+1) The Cameroon government

+The Cameroon government should develop a specific national mechanism governing the dissemination of legal educational documents promoting and protecting HRDs and human rights as a whole.

+2) Law enforcement officers

+Law enforcement officers should have more intensive trainings on the role of HRDs.
+Such endeavors must aim at shifting their mindsets away from considering HRDs as an opposition to the government particularly in cases where the human rights violations are pronounced against the state.
+Law enforcement agents must understand the operations of HRDs as auxiliary actors cooperating with the state in preventing human rights abuses.

+3) CSOs

-- 1. The Cameroon government should develop a specific national mechanisms governing the dissemination of educational legal documents promoting protecting HRDs and human rights as a whole.
-Law enforcement officers should have more intensive teaching on their role Center cooperating with the state in preventing human rights abuses, shifting their mindsets from being mere opposition to the government. - 2.
-CSOs should employ digital more innovation in human rights advocacy and protection.
-Over 60% of Cameroon's population is young, and most cases in of violations,, youths engage in rights abuses either victims or perpetrators.
-The most agile HRDs are young professionals whose works are guided by ICT. - 3.
-Diplomatic Missions and International human riahts organizations should intensify their collaboration with CSOs and engage more vigorously in human rights promotion and protection.
-For example, this Manual, which was funded by the American Bar Association for Human Rights Defenders, not only educates HRDs but the organization itself goes a long way to support robust foreign assistance that recognizes human
+CSOs should employ more digital innovation inhuman rights advocacy and protection.
+Over 60% of Cameroon's population is young, and in most cases of violations, youths engage in rights abuses as either victims or perpetrators.
+The most agile HRDs are young professionals whose works are guided by ICT.

+4) National Commission of Human Rights and Freedoms

-- rights violations and encourages human rights champions, efforts that will increase the capacities of human rights defenders. - Liberalizing the 4. office of the National Commission of Human Rights and Freedoms, increasing their manpower and their regional and divisional outreach will greatly enhance the efforts of HRDs.
-Charging such commission with the duty to ensure access, production, and dissemination of Human rights material will lighten the darkness of ignorance regarding the citizenry's rights and duties.
-HRDS should have free access to studies, reports, data, archives, and other informational materialsproduced public authorities. by An easily assessable e-library the for public will be of great assistance.
+Liberalizing the office of the National Commission of Human Rights and Freedoms, increasing their man power and their regional and divisional outreach will greatly enhance the efforts of HRDs.
+Charging such a commission with the duty to ensure access, production, and dissemination of Human rights material will lighten the darkness of ignorance regarding the citizenry's rights and duties.